European-XFEL/Karabo/doc/concepts/gui.rst

    :alt: master_panel.png

    An example of a master panel in a central scene.
-Examples of analogue guages for value display, spark lines indicating trends, and state + alarm conditions composite values are shown.
+Examples of analogue gauges for value display, spark lines indicating trends, and state + alarm conditions composite values are shown.
 The Sub-system boxes link to the respective detailed scense.
 Note how with one look onto the gauge widgets an operator can access the system state.